lkloh/kalman_filter_phil_kim/unscented_kalman_filter/README.md

 As an example, a 2D state variable `x = {x1, x2}` has `5 (= 2 x 2 + 1)` sigma points and weights.
 The original distribution of `x` can be represented by just these 5 points,

+## Usage

+In summary, the UKF is a non-linear Kalman filter that operates by modeling the probability distribution of a given non-linear function, instead of modeling the function itself.
+It computes the mean and covariance of the function using statistical techniques.

+The UKF is thus a good substitude for an EKF when the linearized model of the Jacobian is unstable or hard to obtain.
+It is also practical as it's algorithm is not excessively complicated to implement.

+In general, it is preferable to use the EKF when it is easy to obtain the Jacobian of a non-linear system in an analytical way.
+This saves on computational time.

+When it is hard to obtain the Jacobian analytically, or there is a change the EKF could diverge, it is preferable to use the UKF.

+When one is uncertain about whether to use the EKF or UKF, comparing the results from both filters is the best way to choose between them.